-- See Lecture/Exam Schedule. - Presentation of material includes class lectures, discussion, handouts, videos, and power point.
-Exams will be administered on computer via ATI. - Exams are administered in a campus computer lab using ATI and the lab must be reserved by the instructor in advance.
+- See Lecture/Exam Schedule. - Presentation of material includes class lectures, textbooks, ATI resources, discussion, handouts, videos, and power point.
+Exams may be on paper with pencil or via computer by ATI. - Exams are administered in a campus computer lab using ATI and the lab must be reserved by the instructor in advance.
 Students are expected to arrive on time to exams and complete the exams within the time frame allowed as other classes may be booked behind our scheduled time and you will not be permitted to take your exam past the scheduled time unless arrangements are made in advance for extenuating circumstances.
-Due to the ever changing COVID conditions it is possible that you may take exams on ATI and have it proctored by ATI Proctorio.
+Due to the ever changing COVID conditions it is possible that you may take exams on ATI and have it proctored by Exam Monitor.
 It is your responsibility to make sure that you have working computers with a web cam and a microphone and reliable internet. - In addition to course exams, each student will take a content mastery exam.
 Each student should score a Level 2 on each specialty exam.
-It is scored as follows: Level 3-95, Level 2-85, Level 1-70, less than Level 1-60. - The Final Content Mastery exam may substitute the lowest exam grade pending the student has ZERO absences. - The Content Mastery exams will be given as: - Practice Exam A - Practice Exam B - Fundamentals Assessment - Grades will be recorded on Blackboard for the student to view.
-The student will also be provided a grade sheet on Blackboard for all grades to be recorded by the student after reviewing their exams.
-It is up to the student to keep up with their grade sheet and grades. - Students will have the opportunity to review each exam taken as scheduled by the instructor.
+It is scored as follows: Level 3-95, Level 2-85, Level 1-70, less than Level 1-60. - The Final Content Mastery exam may substitute the lowest exam grade pending the student has ZERO absences. - The Content Mastery exams will be given as: - Practice Exam A/B

+- Pharmacology Assessment - Grades will be recorded on Blackboard for the student to view. - Students will have the opportunity to review each exam taken as scheduled by the instructor.
+Exam review will focus on major content areas missed and not individual test questions.
 After viewing the exam, if the student has further questions, the student will need to email the instructor for an appointment to review the exam for further explanation.
 The student must discuss this with the instructor within 48 hours of viewing their grade.
 Once the 48 hours has passed without the student questioning the grade or question, the assigned grade is final and may not be challenged at the end of the course.
-Grades will not be emailed or given out by phone.
+Grades will not be emailed or given out by phone. - Students who make below a 76 on a unit exam will need to complete an Exam Wrapper and schedule a time to meet with the course instructor.
+The student must meet with the instructor prior to the next exam.
+The instructor will send one email notification, but it is the student's responsibility to set up the appointment and show up for the appointment prepared with the exam wrapper completed.
+If the student fails to make an appointment or show up for their scheduled appointment, the instructor will notate that and place it in the student file. - Medical Terminology: Abbreviations & Definitions may be included in the unit exams. - Students must earn a "76" or better in this class and meet all criteria as discussed above for progression.